How to Create a Caption file using Otter AI

 Summary

-This post walks users through how to get organized with their video files that need captions, create a folder in otter.ai for import, transcribe the video files, edit a conversation, and export them as an SRT file.
+This post guides users through organizing their video files needing captions.
+It instructs on creating a folder in Otter.ai for import, transcribing the video files, editing a conversation, and exporting them as an SRT file.